Dean Lombardi: Stanley Cup champions: 2011–12 and 2013–14

 On June 11, 2012, at the Staples Center in Los Angeles, the Kings won the franchise's first Stanley Cup with a 6–1 victory over the Devils.
 The Conn Smythe Trophy winner as playoff MVP was goaltender Jonathan Quick, a product of the University of Massachusetts-Amherst of the Hockey East conference.
-Lombardi was quick to praise Murray for getting the team going in the right direction on the bench, and it was announced the team elected to have a championship ring presented to Murray.
-He also highly complimented his predecessor Dave Taylor of laying the foundation with keen draft picks, including Anže Kopitar.
+Lombardi was quick to praise Murray for getting the team going in the right direction, and the team had a championship ring presented to Murray.
+He also complimented his predecessor Dave Taylor for laying the foundation with keen draft picks, including Anže Kopitar.
 On June 14, 2012, an estimated 250,000 people came out for the Kings victory parade through downtown Los Angeles.
 On August 8–9, 2012, Lombardi continued the tradition of every member of the current Stanley Cup champions spending a day with the Stanley Cup by bringing it to his native Ludlow, Massachusetts.

 On June 13, 2014, Lombardi's Kings won the Stanley Cup championship for the second time in three seasons.
 However, in the 2014–15 season, despite finishing with a record of 40–27–15 and 95 points, the Kings failed to qualify for the playoffs.

 On April 10, 2017, Lombardi was terminated as Kings GM after failing to qualify for the playoffs in the 2016–17 season.
 At the time of his dismissal, he was the longest-serving Kings' general manager.